geminilabs/site-reviews-v2/readme.txt

 == Changelog ==

+= 1.1.0 (2016-11-16) =

+* [feature] Pagination
+* [breaking] Changed text-domain to "site-reviews"
+* Set post_meta defaults when creating a review
+* [addon support] Display read-only reviews
+* [addon support] Display widget link options (conditional field)
+* [addon support] Show all review types by default in widgets and shortcodes

 = 1.0.4 (2016-11-14) =

-- use the logged-in user's display_name by default instead of "Anonymous" when submitting reviews
+* use the logged-in user's display_name by default instead of "Anonymous" when submitting reviews
-- Fix shortcodes to insert in the_content correctly
+* Fix shortcodes to insert in the_content correctly

 = 1.0.3 (2016-11-09) =

-- Updated plugin description
+* Updated plugin description
-- Fix plain-text emails
+* Fix plain-text emails
-- Fix inconsistencies with plugin settings form fields
+* Fix inconsistencies with plugin settings form fields
-- Fix internal add-on integration code
+* Fix internal add-on integration code

 = 1.0.2 (2016-10-24) =

 * Set widget and settings defaults
 * Fix PHP error that is thrown when settings have not yet been saved to DB

 = 1.0.0 (2016-10-21) =

 * Initial plugin release